oracle/opengrok/OpenGrok-Messages.md

   text: supports html markup

   Message types:
+    config:
+     - send configuration to the webapp.
+Requires file as argument.
     normal:
      - assign a <text> to the main page or a project
      - can be more precise with <tags> (for specific project)